 From ramshackle homes to million-dollar ventures

 Matthew Crouch is revolutionizing the housing industry, creating housing solutions for households throughout Indiana, and making a profit for financial partners along the way.
-But the roots of Sequoia Capital Management are humble indeed.
+But the roots of Invest Sequoia are humble indeed.

 Father and Son